-The table below shows how each named executive's compensation is treated if he or she leaves TransCanada.
+The table below shows how each named executive's compensation is treated if he leaves TransCanada.

 Base salary Resignation Payments end.
 Termination without cause Severance allowance includes a lump-sum payment of the base salary as of the separation date multiplied by the notice period.
 Termination with cause Retirement Payments end.
 Death Short-term incentive Resignation Not paid.
 Termination without cause Year of separation: Equals the average bonus pro-rated by the number of months in the current year prior to the separation date.
-Years after separation: Equals the average bonus multiplied by the notice period .
+Years after separation: Equals the average bonus multiplied by the notice period.
 Termination with cause Not paid.
 Retirement Year of separation: Equals the average bonus pro-rated by the number of months in the Death current year prior to the separation date.
 ESUs Resignation Vested units are paid out; unvested units are forfeited.
-Termination without cause Vested units are paid out.
+Terr Termination without cause Vested units are paid out.
 Unvested units are forfeited, however the original grant value is generally paid out on a pro rata basis.
-Termination with cause Vested units are paid out, unvested units are forfeited.
-Retirement Vested units are paid out.
+Termination with cause Vested units are paid out, unvested units are forfeited. - Retirement Vested units are paid out.
 Unvested units continue to vest and the value is assessed at the end of the term.
 The award is pro-rated for the period of employment up to the retirement date.
 Death Vested units are paid out.
 Unvested units are forfeited, however the original grant value is generally paid out on a pro rata basis.
 Stock options Resignation Grants after January 1, 2010 Vested stock options must be exercised by their expiry date or six months from the separation date (whichever is earlier).
 No stock options vest after the last day of employment.
 Grants before 2010 Outstanding stock options continue to vest for six months from the separation date and must be exercised by their expiry date or six months from the separation date (whichever is earlier).
-Termination without cause Vested stock options must be exercised by their expiry date or six months from the separation date (whichever is earlier).
+Termination without cause Vested stock options must be exercised by the earlier of i) their expiry date or ii) the later of a) the end of the notice period, and b) six months following the separation date.
 No stock options vest after the last day of the notice period.
 Termination with cause Grants after January 1, 2010 Vested stock options must be exercised by their expiry date or six months from the separation date (whichever is earlier).
 No stock options vest after the last day of employment.
 Grants before 2010 Outstanding stock options must be exercised by their expiry date or six months from the separation date (whichever is earlier).